yocontra/crashnet/README.md

 - **Modern Web Compatibility**: Access modern websites on vintage hardware
 - **Tiny File Sizes**: Optimized for slow connections and limited memory

+## TODO

+- Emoji -> svg/png via imagemoji or twemoji
+- video rendering by pulling the first frame, clicking it would go to download
+- Incorporate an adblocker to hide even more crap
+- Some images are going 520x520 for no reason
+- We can use dom.window.getComputedStyle!
+Things we can move from CSS/styles to DOM properties:
+  - Font color
+  - Background color
+  - Height/width
+  - Border (sometimes)
+  - Font

 ## Getting Started

 ### Prerequisites